UtrechtUniversity/abm4soc/README.md

 # abm4soc: Agent-Based Models for Sociology
 This repository contains a number of [Netlogo](https://ccl.northwestern.edu/netlogo/) models for agent-based modeling, primarily designed for use in teaching in the sociology programs of Utrecht University.
-Code created and maintained by [Rense Corten](https://www.uu.nl/staff/rcorten).
+Code created or addapted and maintained by [Rense Corten](https://www.uu.nl/staff/rcorten).

 The repository currently includes Netlogo implementations of:
 ## [Granovetter's threshold model](Granovetter-Thresholds)